ywangd/midle/README.md

               +-- NUMBER '2.4'
 ```

-You can also evaluate the `ast` object to get the result of the
+You can also evaluate the `ast` object to get the result again.
-statement/expression again.
 ```IDL
 print, ast.eval()
 ```